 Reach Out to a Special Needs Trust Attorney

-Special needs trusts are an important component of estate planning for those with disabled beneficiaries.
+These trusts are an important component of estate planning for those with disabled beneficiaries.
 Creating a special needs trust can allow your surviving loved one to retain eligibility for government benefits while providing funds for activities and services that contribute to their quality of life.
-The experienced attorneys at Palmer & Slay, PLLC, can help you create a special needs trust as part of a comprehensive estate plan.
+The experienced attorneys at Palmer & Slay, PLLC, can help you create a trust as part of a comprehensive estate plan.
 Contact Palmer & Slay, PLLC, today to schedule an initial consultation and learn more.